 Life in the Universe

 Life in the Universe provides an ideal starting point for any student intrigued by the possibilities of life in the solar system and beyond.
-This course is aligned to the leading textbook, Life in the Universe, 5e, by Jeffrey Bennett, Seth Shostak, Nicholas Schneider, and Meredith MacGregor (published by Princeton University Press).
+This course supports the leading textbook, Life in the Universe, 5e, by Jeffrey Bennett, Seth Shostak, Nicholas Schneider, and Meredith MacGregor, which is published by Princeton University Press.

 Get started using codon learning